KvGeijer/zote/ideas.md

 * Implement syntactic analysis for if/else expressions.
 If we use the value of such an expression we might want to force it to have both if and else?
 Could do for eg blocks as well.

 * Add structs.
   * What features should they have?
-For example would be nice to implment some point struct for AoC...
+For example would be nice to implement some point struct for AoC...

 * Expand arrays to be actually useable.
   * Decide if we want methods, and how functions should be in the language